elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240919.md

   - [Building for Safety in a Security and Feature Focused World](https://lpc.events/event/18/contributions/1745/)
 - 1-3 Oct [IEEE Digital Avionics Systems Conference](http://dasconline.org/) in San Diego, CA, USA
   - Call for 2025 papers ~Oct/Nov 2024 (Steve is General Chair for 2025 in Montreal)
+- 10-12 Dec - Hosted by NASA at Goddard Space Flight Center (TBD location to be set)
 - 25th Feb in Karlsruhe, Germany - 7th Workshop on Avionics Systems and Software Engineering (AvioSE)
   - **(NEW) Call for Papers and further information on: https://aviose-workshop.github.io/**
 - 24th-27th March in Seattle, WA - Flight Software Workshop